nategood/httpful/README.md

 # Httpful

 Httpful is a simple Http Client library for PHP 5.3+.
-There is an emphasis of readability without losing concise syntax.
-As such, you will notice that the library lends itself very nicely to "chaining".
+There is an emphasis of readability, simplicity, and flexibility – basically provide the features and flexibility to get the job done and make those features really easy to use.

 # Use it